Wiblz/Fun-Invoice-Manager/README.md

   - Hash is calculated on the client side and sent to the server
   - Server checks if the hash already exists in the database
   - If the hash exists, client prevents form submission
+- Sync DB with MinIO bucket on startup.
+Tag invoices without a corresponding file in the bucket.

 # Setup
 ## Setting up development storage server